debbhie/Pharmaceutical-Sales-Analysis/README.md

 * Based on the insights, provide actionable recommendations for improving sales strategy, optimizing inventory, and enhancing customer satisfaction.

 # DATA PROCESSING
+* The data was checked fornmissing and inconsistent values.
+* Customers names were corrected, especually repeated names.
+* Duplicated customer names were found and replaced.
+* Day, month and year were combined together in one column as "Date".
+* Months were extracted from the date column.
+* Yearly quarter column was created (year (date) & "Q" & roundup(month(Date)/3,0), using excel.

 # DATA ANALYSIS
 ### Top-performing products and product classes by sales and quantity sold are as follows:
  - Analgesics led product sales with €2,435,013,957 and a quantity of 5,711,311 units.